Asante people: Sovereignty and independence

 Because of the long history of mutual interaction between Asante and European powers, the Asante have the greatest amount of historiography in all of sub-Saharan Africa.
 In the 1920s the British catalogued Asante religion, familial, and legal systems in works such as R. S. Rattray's Asante Law and Constitution.
 The Asante state strongly resisted attempts by Europeans, mainly the Kingdom of Great Britain, to conquer them.
 The Asante limited British influence in the Asante State, as Britain annexed neighbouring areas.
 The Asante were described as a fierce organized people whose king "can bring 200,000 men into the field and whose warriors are evidently not cowed by Snider rifles and 7-pounder guns".

-The Ashanti Empire was one of the few African states that seriously resisted European colonization.
-Between 1823 and 1896, the United Kingdom of Great Britain and Ireland fought four wars against the Asante kings: the Anglo-Asante Wars.
-In 1901, the British finally defeated the state following the 1900 War of the Golden Stool and the Ashanti Empire was made a British protectorate, in 1902, and the office of Asantehene was discontinued, with the Asante capital Kumasi annexed into the British empire; however, the Asante still largely governed themselves.
-Asante gave little to no deference to colonial authorities.
+The Ashanti Empire was in fact one of the few African states that seriously resisted European colonization.
+Between 1823 and 1896, the United Kingdom of Great Britain and Ireland fought four wars against the Asante kings in what became known as the Anglo-Asante Wars.
+In 1901, following the 1900 War of the Golden Stool, the British finally defeated the Ashanti Empire and made it a British protectorate in 1902.
+The office of Asantehene was discontinued, with the Asante capital Kumasi annexed into the British empire; in practice, however, the Asante still largely governed themselves and gave little to no deference to colonial authorities.
 In 1926, the British permitted the repatriation of Asantehene Prempeh I – whom they had exiled to the Seychelles in 1896 – and allowed him to adopt the title Kumasehene, but not Asantehene.
-However, in 1935, the British finally granted the Asante self-rule sovereignty as Kingdom of Asante, and the Asante King title of Asantehene was revived.
+In 1935 the British finally granted the Asante self-rule sovereignty as the Kingdom of Asante, and the title Asantehene was revived.